sready/Delivery-Tracker-Java-App/README.md

      $$.client.publish(sr.client, {name : 'publisher.setValidForSubmit', payload : true});

   **Code Snippet #3: shipment.js**
-  The snippet above uses the "Submit" (ie publish) button to publish the feeditem to the chatter feed.
+  This snippet uses the "Submit" (ie publish) button to publish the feeditem to the chatter feed.
 Depending on which type of post you selected, it will post a different type (text, link, Canvas).

   $$ > the Sfdc.canvas
   {name : 'publisher.setPayload', payload : p} > publishes the action using the submit button, passes the p (FeedItem) to chatter